woossi0/suite/docs/usermanual/source/sysadmin/mapmeter/install.rst

 OS X
 ~~~~

 Mapmeter can be installed at any time after OpenGeo Suite is installed.
-In the OpenGeo folder, there will be a folder called :guilabel:`GeoServer Extensions` wich contains a :guilabel:`Mapmeter` folder.
+In the OpenGeo folder, there will be a folder called :guilabel:`GeoServer Extensions` which contains a :guilabel:`Mapmeter` folder.
 Copy the contents of this folder as described in the :ref:`OS X extension installation section <installation.mac.install.extensions>`.

 Ubuntu Linux
 ~~~~~~~~~~~~